jcausey-astate/quarto-exam-typst/README.md

 Examboxes support full content including lists, code blocks, and nested formatting.

 **Automatic Width Adaptation:** Examboxes automatically adapt their width to the current layout context.
-In narrow sections (or when `exam-question-display: narrow`), they use the width specified by `exam-question-width`.
+In narrow sections (or when `exam-question-layout: narrow`), they use the width specified by `exam-question-width`.
 In wide sections, they use full width.
 Use `.wide` or `.narrow` classes to override this behavior.

 ### Answer Styling